Deborah C. Wilde, MS, CPO, FAAOP

-Deborah lives in Richmond, Vermont, with her husband, son and a variety of four-legged animals, including their three-year-old Cavalier King Charles Spaniel, Cody.
+Deborah lives in Richmond, Vermont, with her husband, son and a variety of four-legged animals, including their Cavalier King Charles Spaniel, Cody.
 When she can tear herself away from the office, Deborah enjoys hiking, snowshoeing, cooking, reading and painting landscapes.

 Sarah Thomas, BS, CPO

 Sarah Thomas joined Bio-Medic Appliances, Inc. in 2010 as a prosthetist/orthotist.
 In January 2013, Sarah became a shareholder in the company.
 Sarah is ABC-Certified in prosthetics and orthotics and specializes in prosthetics as well as cranial remolding orthoses for infants.
 After earning a Bachelor’s degree in Comprehensive Sciences from Villanova University, she completed her post-graduate studies in prosthetics and orthotics at The Newington Certificate Program in Prosthetics and Orthotics in Newington, Connecticut, affiliated with The University of Connecticut at the time.

 Sarah found her calling for orthotics and prosthetics at a young age.
 As a child, Sarah had a foster brother who was born with a leg deformity that resulted in an amputation at the ankle.
 Throughout her childhood, Sarah recognized her brother’s limitations as he struggled to run, jump, or do cartwheels, but mostly she remembered how he often broke the prosthetic foot off of his prosthesis .
 With her love for science and art, and the desire to “fix” her brother’s ever breaking prosthesis, Sarah made it her goal to become a prosthetist/orthotist while a sophomore in high school.

 Sarah fell in love with Vermont while snowboarding at Vermonts various ski resorts.
 In 2010, Sarah and her husband moved up to Vermont from Boston, MA where she served as Manager for a branch office of a nation-wide orthotic and prosthetic company.
-Sarah received her undergraduate Degree from Villanova University in science and then received her post graduate certificates in prosthetics and orthotics through the Newington Certificate Program in conjunction with the University of Connecticut .
 Sarah has been practicing as a prosthetist/orthotist since 2000.

 Sarah lives in Burlington, Vermont with her husband Todd and their “kids” Oscar and Tessie, a grouchy pug and a Chihuahua.
 In her spare time Sarah volunteer coaches for UVM’s field hockey team, snowboards with her husband, plays softball, teaches and creates stained glass, volunteers on the Morrisville Food Co-op Board of Directors and travels as often as possible.